aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/index.md

     ```

     !!! bug
-        `@aws/pdk/monorepo` can be removed from _dev_deps_ as this is erroneously added by Projen due to a bug in their bootstrapping process.
+        You can remove `@aws/pdk/monorepo` from _dev_deps_ as this is incorrectly added by Projen due to a bug in their bootstrapping process.

 !!!tip
     You can also pass in options parameters into the `pdk new` command.
-For example, if you wanted to bootstrap a typescript monorepo with PNPM as the default package manager you could do: `pdk new monorepo-ts --package-manager=pnpm`.
-All available attributes available within the construct are eligible to be passed in as options in a _kebab-case_ format.
+For example, if you want to bootstrap a typescript monorepo with PNPM as the default package manager you could do: `pdk new monorepo-ts --package-manager=pnpm`.
+You can pass all the attributes available within the construct as options in a _kebab-case_ format.

 ## Synthesizing your project(s)